nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 Despite CSP's effectiveness, it remains underutilized.
-A [2020 survey](https://www.rapid7.com/blog/post/2020/11/02/overview-of-content-security-policies-csp-on-the-web/) of the Alexa Top 1 Million websites found that only 7% had a valid CSP, and a [Bitsight study](https://www.bitsight.com/blog/content-security-policy-limits-dangerous-activity-so-why-isnt-everyone-doing-it) revealed only 2% of 5 web applications were fully secure.
+A [2020 survey](https://www.rapid7.com/blog/post/2020/11/02/overview-of-content-security-policies-csp-on-the-web/) of the Alexa Top 1 Million websites found that only 7% had a valid CSP, and a [Bitsight study](https://www.bitsight.com/blog/content-security-policy-limits-dangerous-activity-so-why-isnt-everyone-doing-it) revealed only 2% of 5 million web applications were fully secure.

 To fully leverage CSP, follow these best practices: